MaryumIrshad/protein-ligand-affinity-ml/README.md

 # Protein-ligand Binding Affinity Prediction

-This min-project aims to predict protein-ligand binding affinity using machine learning models trained on molecular fingerprints derived from ligand structures.
+This mini-project aims to predict protein-ligand binding affinity using machine learning models trained on molecular fingerprints derived from ligand structures.
 The goal is to showcase practical ML skills applied to cheminformatics and regression tasks.

 ## Project Structure